Argentina is a civil law country, and its laws provide for three principal forms of not-for-profit private organizations (NPOs):

 1. General

-Mutual entities complying with articles 33 and 45 of the Civil Code are, as a rule, legal persons, with the attendant rights and obligations.
-Mutual entities, unlike civil associations and foundations, are not subject to additional constraints when they receive tax-exempt status.
+Mutual entities, unlike civil associations and foundations, are not subject to any additional constraints when they receive tax-exempt status.

 2. Economic Activities

 A mutual entity is free to undertake economic activities.
-Tax-exempt status requires only that the organization devote its income and property to advance the social interests named in the statutes [Law 20,321, Article 29].
+Tax-exempt status requires only that the organization devote its income and property to advance the social interests named in its statutes [Law 20,321, Article 29].

 3. Political Activities